Day 5 – The Impact of Sequence of Returns Risk and How to Minimize it

 That’s just the unconditional long-term mean.
 We started investing in 1900 and we took the average annual return over the next hundred and sixteen years.
 Well globally that’s 4.2%.
 Now I mean there’s a lot of really good arguments for why stocks are a little bit on the over valued side at the moment.

-And what we know is that uh, over valued stocks typically predicts slightly less than the long-term average returns over the next 10 or 20 years.
-And so you know on just more reasons why investors probably shouldn’t bank on for financial planning purposes the extremely high returns too that we’ve observed for, for US equities over the longterm.
+And what we know is that uh, over valued stocks typically predict slightly less than the long-term average returns over the next 10 or 20 years.
+And so you know on just more reasons why investors probably shouldn’t bank on for financial planning purposes the extremely high returns too that we’ve observed for US equities over the long-term.

 And what we need to do is take the standard deviation of those annual returns, which on average over the past 100 years is about 20% a year.
 Divide by the square root of the number of years of observations we have, so square root of a hundred and sixteen, so 20% divided by the square root of a hundred and sixteen produces our standard error.
 Which is about 1.9%.